 This pedestrian tunnel is just one of the many engineering projects in San Jose designed to eliminate at least some of the risk for pedestrians and bicyclists in the city.
 While one simple project really won’t make a huge difference, it is the hope that all of these projects will have a cumulative effect and that by increasing public awareness about the dangers automobiles pose for pedestrians that we can all walk safer.

 However, if you’re injured by a reckless of distracted driver, the law is still on your side.
 Contact an experienced pedestrian accident attorney in San Jose to discuss your legal options.
-Sally Morin Law’s San Jose personal injury lawyers have help people just like you put their lives back together after horrific automobile crashes for over 20 years.
+Sally Morin Personal Injury Lawyers’s San Jose personal injury lawyers have help people just like you put their lives back together after horrific automobile crashes for over 20 years.
 Call Sally and her team at (415) 413-0033 today or get a FREE online case evaluation to see if we can help now.